Updated: Nov 14, 2022

 In terms of emotions and on a personal level, I was expecting to get to release some of the sadness and grief I have stored in me from childhood and heartbreaks later on in life linked to friends, relationships, and family experiences; but it hasn't really been so much about that specific feeling.

 During my teacher training, I got to see other aspects of myself that I was invited to deal with, and these things felt a bit ugly: frustration, impatience, anger and lack of discipline.
 Perhaps a decent amount of fear too and a blockage around allowing myself to be me fully.

 We were asked to monitor our feelings throughout the day over a week as part of an assignment and I must say that I surprised myself experiencing the above, especially at work.
 I get triggered quite easily and often think to myself that this person or that person isn't doing things properly and if I were doing them or if this was my company I would be performing and organising things much better.
 I can come across borderline rude sometimes (or passive aggressive!) if I feel someone is stepping over my limits or things are not going my way.
 I also noticed that I tend to want to do a lot of tasks myself from scratch, in my personal life and projects; I wonder where it comes from.
 I've always known that I am a perfectionist but this feels a little deeper, like I am keeping people at arm's length, not having the patience or will to share, open myself, be vulnerable.

-Am I afraid of getting angry or rude, to have to show that part of me to someone rather than the miss nice I put on display, who agrees with everything; what am I protecting myself from?
+Am I afraid of getting angry or rude, to have to show that part of me to someone rather than the nice person I put on display, who agrees with everything; what am I protecting myself from?